andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 #### **1. General**

-**1.1 – Punishment
+**1.1 – Punishment**

-**1.1.1 – Players which violate any of the vCoD.gg rules are subject to punishment.
+1\.1.1 – Players which violate any of the vCoD.gg rules are subject to punishment.
 1\.1.2 – Punishment will result in receiving a card and in more serious cases, a temporary or permanent ban from all vCoD.gg competitions.
 1\.1.3 – A player and/or clan can be given 2 types of card.